tfrommen/meta-taxonomy/README.md

 1. [Download ZIP](https://github.com/tfrommen/meta-taxonomy/archive/master.zip).
 1. Upload contents to the `/wp-content/plugins` directory on your web server.
 1. Activate the plugin through the _Plugins_ menu in WordPress.
-1. Be impressed by how fast your _meta tax_ queries can get, compared to ordinary meta queries.
+1. Be impressed by how fast your _meta-tax_ queries can get, compared to ordinary meta queries.

 ## Usage